fabiotreze/fabiotreze/README.md

 # Welcome to My GitHub

-I'm a Cloud Solution Architect at Microsoft with over three years of experience in cloud engineering.
+I'm a Cloud Solution Architect at Microsoft with experience in cloud engineering.
 I specialize in Azure Infrastructure and Microsoft Endpoint Manager, helping customers optimize their cloud solutions.
 On this page, you'll find a collection of projects, resources, and demos focused on Azure and cloud best practices.

 ## Featured Projects